 Partners.shrednations.com, is a useful resource in the form of marketing information that can be customized for any zip code.
-Within a 50-mile radius of any zip code, the information you’ll receive includes the number of ready-to-buy customer referrals sold by Shred Nations over the past 12 months.
-It also includes an estimate of the revenue earned by shredding companies from those referrals.
+Within a 50-mile radius of any zip code, the information you’ll receive includes the number of customers sold by Shred Nations over the past 12 months.
+It also includes an estimate of the revenue earned by shredding companies from those customers.

-Shred Nations delivers ready-to-buy customers to its partners for a very low cost.
-All other marketing techniques require chasing prospects and spending time vetting the lead.
+Shred Nations delivers customers to its partners for a very low cost.
+All other marketing techniques require chasing prospects and spending time vetting the customer.

 Check out i-Sigma, an industry trade organization created through a merger of NAID, the National Association for Information Destruction and PRISM, the association for records information management companies.
 The members of this organization are a mixture of established and new records destruction and information management companies.
 This paramount industry organization serves the shredding and records information management industry.
 It fosters professionalism, third party certification for individuals and companies, and organizes an annual convention that is open to members and non-members.